Find answers and general information quickly about the customer feedback tool in HubSpot.

 Is customer feedback like a survey from SurveyMonkey?

 No. Customer feedback is much more limited in the types of surveys you can create and the customization available.
 It's designed to help you better understand your customers and how you can improve their customer experience.
-In order to do that, you can use three initial survey types (Customer loyalty, Customer support, and Customer experience) to gather information on your customers and how they interact with your business.
+In order to do that, you can use three initial survey types (customer loyalty, customer support, and customer satisfaction) to gather information on your customers and how they interact with your business.
 At this time, you cannot customize these survey questions.

 What is NPS?

 NPS* surveys are focused on better understanding your customer’s relationship with your brand and product overall, not just their experience with one particular transaction.
 The 11-point scale allows for tracking more granular changes in responses over time.

 An NPS score is calculated by subtracting the percentage of Detractors from the percentage of Promoters.

 How often should I send an NPS survey?